status-im/nimbus-site/source/docs/building.md

 choco install make
 ```

-_Note - Windows requires you to add things to your PATH environment variable.
-This is done by simply opening the Start Menu, searching for "Env", selecting "Edit the system environment variables", clicking on Environment Variables in the popup, and then editing the PATH variable in the list by adding a new entry that corresponds to the folder into which you installed your version of `make` (Choco takes care of this for you, only applies if you installed manually)_
+_Note - Windows requires you to add programs you want to be able to execute from anywhere on your machine to your PATH environment variable.
+This is done by simply opening the Start Menu, searching for "Env", selecting "Edit the system environment variables", clicking on Environment Variables in the popup, and then editing the PATH variable in the list by adding a new entry that corresponds to the folder into which you installed your version of `make` (Choco takes care of this for you, only applies if you installed manually).
+[This is what mine looks like](https://imgur.com/a/yQIi6Qa)._

 Next, run: